-4. Conclusions
+Conclusions

-This paper proposes a new framework for obtaining environmental life cycle inventory information by utilizing data and models at multiple spatial scales.
+This paper proposed a new framework for obtaining environmental life cycle inventory information by utilizing data and models at multiple spatial scales.
 Such information is essential for environmentally conscious process design and for improving the sustainability of industrial activities.
-The proposed framework fuses data at scales of individual equipment, process life cycle, and economy.
-Information about different kinds of uncertainties may be readily incorporated in this approach as well.
+The proposed framework fuses data at scales of individual equipment, process life cycle, and economy via a hierarchical Bayesian framework.
+Information about different kinds of uncertainties may be readily incorporated in this approach.